LapisLiozuli/Transcripts-of-QuiltMC-Dev-Meeting/TranscriptQDM_20220212.md

 **Gdude**: While we're here, **LambdAurora**, that looks like one for you, maybe.

-**LambdAurora**: "Currently QSL is not up to feature parity with Fabric API.
-Are PRs for modules with no analogs to Fabric API modules be considered at the same priority level for future release alongside those other fundamental modules?"
+**LambdAurora**: **Whangd00dle** asks, "Currently QSL is not up to feature parity with FAPI.
+Are PRs for modules with no analog to FAPI modules being considered at the same priority level for initial release alongside those other 'fundamental' modules?"
 It's kind of hard to tell, because it really depend on the feature.
 There can be some feature that can be considered essential but isn't in Fabric API.
 I can't think of an eg right now, but there might be some.
 If you take for example, the Tags API, it's not a straight port.
 There's lots of new features that do not exist totally in Fabric API.
 And currently Fabric API do not even have a Tags API anymore.
 So there's no analog.
 I think it should still be considered witha high priority because tags are really important.

 Mb take for example, there's a PR called ~~common module "R cells and Argen types"~~?
-That's quite a useful feature, so I think wtvr comes should be considered maybe west the same priority level.
+That's quite a useful feature, so I think whatever comes should be considered maybe with the same priority level.
 I think it really depend on the feature.
 Some feature from Fabric API itself, are not really important to port like right now. ~~For initial readings~~, the priority is to have out something usable. it's not to have an exact one-to-one port.
 So if you want new feature, feel free to PR it, or discuss it - It really depends.
 There's a possibility that new feature considered as equal priority to existing feature in Fabric API.

 **Glitch**: To kind of add onto that, having- Being Fabric API at initial release is not a goal for us, because there's no real reason to use QSL.
 We're more concerned with new feature right now.
-But there will be a time when we're trying to drop having to maintain Fabric support, that catching up west Fabric and grabing everything we missed will become a priority.
-Because we don't want to strip away Fabric API and leave people west only half of a usable API.
+But there will be a time when we're trying to drop having to maintain Fabric support, that catching up with Fabric and grabing everything we missed will become a priority.
+Because we don't want to strip away Fabric API and leave people wih only half of a usable API.

 **LambdAurora**: I have something else to add.
 If you take for example, the Keybindings API PR, it both support new feature too.
 It ports the basics of the Fabric API Keybinds stuff, but it adds much more.
 Like for example, the ability to dynamically disable keybinds, or the ability to show tooltips on keybinds that conflict to show which keybinds conflict exactly.
 And stuff like that.
 So some stuff are better for mod intering compatibility.
 It's not just straight ports.
 It's really new stuff, or existing stuff that isn't present in QSL.
 The idea is to bring in as much features as we can in the API to ease development.

-**Gdude**: Thanks for that, folks. **Silas** is asking, "Will we continue to hold meetings like this, or will we go back to Discord?"
+**Gdude**: Thanks for that, folks. ****sciwhiz12** is asking, "Just to confirm, will all future meetings be held with the current configuration of using Mumble for the speakers (with **Gdude** staying on Discord)?
+Or shall there be a return to everyone being on Discord in the future?"
 We don't really have a good answer for that one.
 Mumble is working quite well.
 It doesn't rely on somebody else's bot.
 I'm actually hosting the Mumble bot and the Mumble server.
 Now, while it was convenient to use Carl on Discord, there still ~~left with~~ a lot of work on it.
 Sorry, Craig, not Carl, thanks **Southpaw**.
 Basically what hppned was, Craig was destined to get yeeted basically.
 The developer was kind of done with it.
 Some other people have tkn it over, but they're doing a lot of work on it at the moment, so we don't know whether it's likely that we'll go back yet.
 We may decide to, we may not.

 Either way, we're always going to keep it accessible on the #stage channel.
 So, like, you'll still be here to listen to it.
 But yeah, I'm really not sure, I don't have the crystal ball for that unfortunately.
 I understand that there's definitely an aces] bonus for it.
 We had the idea of actually screensharing the Mumble chat, but then we rlzed that stages don't actually have that feature.
 So yeah, maybe if Discord implement it , we'll do that.
 Maybe we'll go back to Craig.
 We just don't know yet, unfortunately. **AlexIIL**, would you like to take on **Octal**'s question?

-**AlexIIL**: Sure, so **Octal** asks, "Are there plans for the QSL module downloading?"
+**AlexIIL**: Sure, so **Octal** asks, "Are there any plans on the automatic QSL module downloading that's mentioned on the Quilt website?"
 The answer is yes.
 Yes, there is.
-This is part of- This is going to happen west Loader plugins, or just after Loader plugins.
+This is part of- This is going to happen with Loader plugins, or just after Loader plugins.
 It's not specific to QSL.
 As it is, currently the idea is you'll be able to set any libraries to be automatic downloaded if they're not present in the user's mod folder.
 There hasn't been any progress on this in the last 2 weeks, so I didn't mention it, but yes, there are still plans and it will still be impled, just not yet.

 **OroArmor**: Adding on, security and things like that are a big concern for us.
 When we talk about, for like 30 seconds on an idea, what this is going to look like, it is not a full picture of all the precautions we will be taking, and things like that.

-**Gdude**: **Woody** asks, "Will there ever be transcriptions?"
+**Gdude**: **woodiertexas** asks, "Will there ever be transcriptions or no?"
 I'll has to check with the coalition.
 Would you like to make them?
 Hehe.
 Uh, it's a lot of work.
 There are no good automated solutions, or at least the ones that are good are quite expensive.
 So, yeah, like, we don't really has plans to do that.
 Nobody has the time to do it.
 Uh, if somebody does it, great.
 We can't. **AlexIIL**, I think that one's yours?

-**AlexIIL**: Alright, **Southpaw** asks, "If any libraries could be automatic downloaded, how does Loader know where to find them?"
+**AlexIIL**: Alright, **Southpaw** asks, "If **any** libraries can be auto-downloaded, how does the loader know where to find them?"
 How exactly this will work is going to be put into an RFC, and talked about properly, so that we have a much more specific idea of how this is going to work, and how we're going to keep it secure.
 Basically, how we're going to download the correct libraries and whatnot.
-So, it's a bit early to talk about this specifically, but just know that we will be talking about this, or we will be dscsing this in more detail when we get to the point where we can actually implement this.
+So, it's a bit early to talk about this specifically, but just know that we will be talking about this, or we will be discussing this in more detail when we get to the point where we can actually implement this.

+(**woodiertexas**: "So manual transcriptions are out of the question as well?")

-**Gdude**: Uh, **Woody**, yes, manual transcriptions are out of the question, it's just too much work.
-I havea lot to do, the others havea lot to do, **Southpaw** does the podcast and they already have to put in quite a lot of effort there.
+**Gdude**: Uh, **woodiertexas**, yes, manual transcriptions are out of the question, it's just too much work.
+I have a lot to do, the others have a lot to do, **Southpaw** does the podcast and they already have to put in quite a lot of effort there.
 Again, if someone wants to listen to the podcast and do it, great, but we don't has time.
 We just don't have time. **LambdAurora**, yeah, you can take that one if you like.

-**LambdAurora**: So, "What is the I/O process to go about reqing modules to QSL? ~~Issues first~~, I asked on Discord for proper PRs, OK."
+**LambdAurora**: So, **Whangd00dle** asks, "What is the ideal process to go about PRing modules to QSL?
+Issue first? ask on discord?
+Or are pop-up PRs okay"
-I would say to avoid proper PRs in some way, unless it's support, but even then, discussing first might be better, because there might be some- Because usually when you PR, it's about code review and stuff, it's not about the concept itself.
+I would say to avoid pop-up PRs in some way, unless it's support, but even then, discussing first might be better, because there might be some- Because usually when you PR, it's about code review and stuff, it's not about the concept itself.
 It means you already put a lot of work into it, so it's kind of a risk to take.
 Because it means that if it doesn't fit, or if there are a lot of design issues, it might require a rewrite.
 I don't think anyone wants to do that.

 So my ideal process is issue first, or ask on Discord.
 It's up to you.
 Just keep in mind that if there are some people who cannot use Discord for X or Y reason, Github Issues might be more visible.
 But at the same time, Quilt is really a very Discord-centric community.
 But I would say on Discord, you might expect much quicker responses.

 **Gdude**: Thanks **LambdAurora**. **Glitch**, do you want to take that one?

-**Glitch**: OK, **Chris** asks, "For the uninformed, can anyone submit RFCs if they has a good idea?"
+**Glitch**: OK, **sschr15** asks, "For the uninformed (which includes me), can anyone submit RFCs if they have a good idea?"
 The answer is yes, you are allowed to make any proposals you like, whether that be, you want to write on an RFC on a new API, or you want to change how admins are elected.
 Anyone is allowed to propose anything they want, obviously it doesn't need to be acpted, but we don't has any restriction on that.

 **Gdude**: Obviously any proposal that is in faith a good propose, we'll definitely give it a go. **NoComment** asked, "Will there be a wiki similar to the Fabric Wiki?"
+(**NoComment**: "Will a wiki page similar to Fabric Wiki be a thing for quilt? (except better because it was made by quilt :yeef:)")
 Yes?
 We're planning on two wikis, actually.
 We're going to has a Developer Wiki.
 I think **OroArmor** has some work done on that already, right?

 **OroArmor**: It's very basic, just kind of like prototyping a prototype kind of work.
 Obviously this is my vision for what I would want the Developer Wiki to look like, and it would have multiple version similar to what the Forge Wiki.
 But what would be nice is if it would be built into a Gradle project, so that it forces changes.
 You know, like changes into Loom or something like that.
 Force us to make sure that whatever is written still works, so that there's no tutorials that just no longer work.
 Like they don't compile, or the mappings has chged, stuff like that.
 So every time you go and look at the wiki, that wtvr code you see changed, does work on the version you're looking at.
 So that's something that I want to make sure that we has.
 So right now, I think we has a very basic thing where it's a Gradle project that reads some Markdown (MD) files, parses that, and makes some HTML files.
 But it's not very good right now, and it's like, in one file it's 300 lines long.
 So it works, but it's not great.

 **Gdude**: Right, so that was regarding the Developer's Wiki.
 We were also planning on having a separate one for user-facing things.
 It could be a simpler setup, since we don't need all the developer side stuff for that.
 It might be a bit more accessible for modifying it as well.
 Again, like this is stuff that we can kind of sort of work on at the moment, but there's other things that we should also be doing at the same time.
 So I think like, we will get them done, ideally before release, but we'll has to see how things go.

-**Arathain**, you asked a question.
+**arathain**, you asked a question.
 Was that targeted at anyone specific?

 **Glitch**: Uh, I'll just claim it for now, I think.
 Uh, just to get a general idea of the question by **Arathain**: "What's currently the higher priority for release: Developing a working base product and rlsing it, or waiting until at least all planed features are done, then rlsing it?
 Haven't been able to find an answer on the toolchain."
+(**arathain**: "What's currently in higher priority for a release; developing a *working* base product and releasing it or waiting until most (if not all) planned features are done and then releasing it?
+(I haven't been able to find an answer by idly searching but I'm not the most perceptive person so I might've glanced over it without noticing, please do say if that's the case)")
 So, I want to answer this because I keep pestering people about Quilt Beta.
 Because, for a release, there's a lot of stuff that needs to be done.
-For example, for proper 1.0 release that should be basically feature complete, for that we want CHASM working, maybe a Loom replacement, we want Loader with Loader plugins west dependency downloading.
+For example, for proper 1.0 release that should be basically feature complete, for that we want CHASM working, maybe a Loom replacement, we want Loader with Loader plugins with dependency downloading.
 There's kind of a lot of stuff we want for version 1, but we also want people to start using it at some point so we can get inputs.
 So I really hope we can get a Beta version out at some point for that.

 So I guess my answer to the question is both.
 But as **Gdude** said, if you're asking more specifically, for example if you're asking specifically for QSL, then it's a bit of a different question that should be answered then.